 GeneCards Summary for AK2 Gene

 AK2 (Adenylate Kinase 2) is a Protein Coding gene.
-Diseases associated with AK2 include Reticular Dysgenesis and Congenital Nonspherocytic Hemolytic Anemia.
-Among its related pathways are AMPK Enzyme Complex Pathway and Purine metabolism.
-GO annotations related to this gene include adenylate kinase activity and phosphotransferase activity, phosphate group as acceptor.
+Diseases associated with AK2 include Reticular Dysgenesis and Immunoerythromyeloid Hypoplasia.
+Among its related pathways are purine nucleotides de novo biosynthesis and ATP/ITP metabolism.
+Gene Ontology (GO) annotations related to this gene include adenylate kinase activity and phosphotransferase activity, phosphate group as acceptor.
 An important paralog of this gene is AK3.

 UniProtKB/Swiss-Prot Summary for AK2 Gene